pramcodes/Profit-Simulator/README.md

 ## Time Series Financial Data Modeling Application

 Profit-Simulator is a web application designed for time series financial data modeling.
-It provides a user-friendly interface for analyzing and visualizing financial data, making it easier for users to gain insights into profit trends and patterns with added value-at-risk statistics.
+It provides a user-friendly interface for analyzing and visualizing financial data, making it easier for users to gain insights into profit trends and patterns with added value-at-risk statistic.

 ## Features